omsomso/so_long/README.md

 - P is the player starting position
 - C is an item
 - E is the exit
-- F is a foe
+- F is the foe

 They must be rectangular, end with .ber extension and must be surrounded by walls.
 They also must have only 1 Player and 1 exit, at least one item, and there must be a path for the player to take.
 The foe is optional.
 Sounds like fun i know.